 - ‘Sundial’ has fragrant golden-yellow, saucer-shaped blooms with a deep golden flat cup.
 It grows 8 inches tall.

-- ‘Sweetness’ is a yellow hybrid which usually comes with one bloom per stem.
+- ‘Sweetness’ is a yellow hybrid that usually comes with one bloom per stem.
 The fragrant blooms are about 2 inches in diameter.

 - ‘Trevithian’ is an exceptionally fragrant deep yellow that blooms early and increases well.

-- ‘Waterperry’ has white petals framing a cup of light yellow that blushes to peachy-pink at maturity.
-It achieves best color in partial shade.
+- ‘Waterperry’ has white petals framing a cup of light yellow that blushes to peachy pink at maturity.
+It achieves the best color in partial shade.
 Grows 12 inches tall.

-Tazetta Daffodils: Many people call this group of daffodils “narcissus,” although properly that name refers to all daffodils.
-Tazettas bloom prolifically with tight clusters of four to eight or more small flowers in mid-to late winter.
+Tazetta Daffodils: Many people call this group of daffodils “narcissus,” although properly, that name refers to all daffodils.
+Tazettas bloom prolifically with tight clusters of four to eight or more small flowers in mid-to-late winter.
 Most have a very intense fragrance.
-Many tazettas, especially the paperwhites, are used for indoor forcing since they do not require a chilling period.
+Many tazettas, especially paperwhites, are used for indoor forcing since they do not require a chilling period.
 This also makes them ideal for growing outdoors in warmer areas of South Carolina.
 Some tazettas are hardy only in coastal areas, while others will grow throughout the state.

 - ‘Cragford’ has deeply fragrant clusters of rounded blooms with white petals and small red-orange cups.
 It grows 14 inches tall.